Bacini: Suppliers

 The bowls were not ordered specifically for decorating the buildings, they were simply selected from regular (and expensive) dishware.
 There is no evidence of selecting particular drawings or even colors.
 For a long time the bacini were imported.
 While Italian pieces appeared in the 13th century (in Liguria), they only started to constitute the majority of the supply since the 14th century (and the importation never stopped).
 Imported pieces were coming from al-Andalus, Egypt, Maghreb, Balearic Islands, later - from Sicily, Southern Italy, Byzantine Empire.
 Part of the bacini's attraction apparently came from the exotic sourcing: there were very few cases of bacini used for decoration in places where they were manufactured (like Sicily).

 Technique

 Bacini were used in quantity, buildings with just one or two installed are rare.
 Some churches in Pisa (San Piero a Grado, San Martino, Santa Cecilia) had over 200 bacini each.
 The location of bacini in the building varied, but typically they were placed high up: at the clerestory level, in the blind arcades, on the sides of bell towers.
 Occasionally, the bowls on the facades were arranged into a figure of cross.
-Five-bacini crosses were popular in Crete, and are quie rare in mainland Greece and Italy.
+Five-bacini crosses were popular in Crete, and are quite rare in mainland Greece and Italy.
 The places for the bacini were designed into the buildings: stones or bricks were cut or shifted to create the space for ceramics; once the piece was placed, the subsequent layers of masonry frequently blocked it in place, thus convincing the future researchers in the contemporaneity of the building and the bowls immured in its walls.